laplacepaul/Power-BI/README.md

 .
 PRIMARY KPI1 -  Total Casualties by Accident Values for current year(2022) and YOY growth.

 .
-PRIMARY KPI2 - Total Casualties by Accident Severity for current yesr(2022) and YOY growth.
+PRIMARY KPI2 - Total Casualties by Accident Severity for current yesr(2022) and YOY growth

 .
 SECONDARY KPIs;

 Total casualties with respect to vehicle type for current year(2022),